HasanTanich/online-notepad-app/README.md

           password: Mahadi123

   - Logout
-    - user data will be cleared from local storage
+    - user data will be cleared from local storage and he will be redirected to login page.

   - Register
     - user will be registered to our firebase.